chaofengqing/chao_lab/content/resources/guidelines/_index.md

   - Join the Chao Lab OneDrive folder, so that one can access the lab resources.
   - Dr. Chao will request an account for the High Performance Computing (HPC):
     - Compulsory for PhD students.
-    - Optional for Master unless with strong computational background.
+    - Optional for Master students unless with strong computational background.

 ## What to expect
   - Weekly lab meetings: